Hexagon/surveil/README.md

 =======

 ```
         -h, --help              This help

 Input:
-	-c, --current		Path to current frame (png) (used for both -o and -d)
+        -c, --current           Path to current frame (png)
         -p, --previous          Path to save previous frame (used for -d)

-Modes:
+Output:
         -o, --out               Path to save current frame to on detected motion
         -d, --diff              Path to save cleaned frame to on changed pixels

 Options:
         -s, --sensitivity               Intensity treshold, a value between 0 and 255 -s
         -e, --passes            Passes, the minimum radius of an object that should be counted as an object (in pixels) -s
         -t, --tune              Get a suitable vaiable for -s
-	-v, --verbose		Print interesting information along the way```
+        -v, --verbose           Print interesting information along the way
+        -u, --debug             Print even more interesting information along the way```